hn303/CamLandEc-RM03/index.md

 - [How to get Teams](/var/folders/42/y431w00d305dqbsjz3fvx1dw0000gn/T/com.apple.mail/com.apple.mail/compose/attach/How%20to%20get%20Teams){:target="\_blank"}
 - [How to log in to your University of Cambridge Microsoft account](https://help.uis.cam.ac.uk/service/accounts-passwords/microsoft-accounts/ees-login){:target="\_blank"}

+**Booking supervision** : when you receive email via Moodle about supervision scheduler, you can choose your preferred time slot to book supervision.
+The first supervision scheduler will be released after Lecture 3.
+Please note that any change of time slots should be made via Moodle scheduler.
+Supervisors would strictly stick to the enrolled lists on the scheduler.

 **Supervision materials** : Supervision material will be released on Moodle.
-During each supervision, we will ask students to go through _supervision exercise_ with detailed instruction.
-The material for _supervision exercise_ will be released in advance (You will receive a Moodle reminder when we release the material).
+During each supervision, we will ask students to go through supervision exercise with provided instruction.
+The material for supervision exercise will be released in advance (You will receive a Moodle reminder when we release the material).
 You should follow the instruction to download the required software as preparation.
-Please note that you do not need to practice _supervision exercise_ before each supervision.
-After each supervision, we will release _supervision assignment_ via Moodle.
+Please note that you do not need to practice supervision exercise before each supervision.
+After each supervision, we will release supervision assignment via Moodle.
 Students should submit their assignment via Moodle by the deadline.
 Please note that there is no assignment for supervision 3 and revision supervision.

 | Material      | _Supervision Exercises_ | _Supervision Assignment_ | Software       |
 |---------------|-------------------------|--------------------------|----------------|